Not a Recipe but How I Make My Green Sauces - Flaxseed | Cold-pressed Flax oil | Milled Flax Seed | Handmade Flaxjacks

 What to eat it with

 Green sauce is one of the easiest, tastiest things you can make.
 It’s very versatile and goes with almost everything.
+Every time you use it, you add a dollop of goodness from the greens, garlic, spices, flaxseed oil and, most importantly, flavour.

 It’s a sauce for pasta, a traditional accompaniment to meat, fish or beans.
-Add to soups – amazing in lentil soup, added to mayonnaise or vinaigrette it can transform a bland salad.
-Good on potatoes and sweet potato.
-Use in sandwiches or wraps; very good with cheese or use as a dip or pate.
+Add to soups – amazing in lentil soup, added to mayonnaise or vinaigrette, it can transform a bland salad.
+Good on potatoes and sweet potatoes.
+I love it on rye bread – as it is, nothing else – a super yummy snack.
+Good in sandwiches or wraps; brilliant with cheese or use as a dip or pâté.

 Fresh, healthy and versatile